Health & Wellness

 3. Pregnancy Complications: Older mothers are at a higher risk of developing pregnancy complications such as gestational diabetes, preeclampsia, placenta previa, and miscarriage.
 Regular prenatal care is crucial to monitor for these complications and intervene if necessary.

-4. Pregnancy problems: While most babies born to older moms are healthy, there is a tiny increase in the incidence of several birth problems.
+4. Birth Defects: While the majority of babies born to older mothers are healthy, there is a slightly increased risk of certain birth defects.
 Ultrasound scans and other prenatal tests can help detect any abnormalities early on.

 5. Personal Health Considerations: Women who are planning a geriatric pregnancy should prioritize their own health before conception.
 This includes maintaining a healthy weight, quitting smoking, limiting alcohol consumption, and managing any chronic medical conditions such as hypertension or diabetes.